HereMobilityDevelopers/HERE-Mobility-SDK-Android/README.md

 ```xml
 <meta-data android:name="com.here.mobility.sdk.API_KEY" android:value="YOUR_API_KEY"/>
 ```
+Alternately you may set the  API key in code. see 3.8. below

 #### Internet and Location Access Permissions
 To allow your app to access location information and to enable HERE Mobility SDK operation, add the following permissions to your AndroidManifest.xml file: